How to Produce Successful In-Person Events Post COVID

-As the world reopens post COVID-19 restrictions, all of us in the events community are excited to return to in-person events.
+As the world reopens post COVID-19 restrictions, event planners and attendees alike are excited to return to in-person events.
 As per The Drum, 80% of virtual event attendees are looking forward to their next in-person event.

-While the basics of event planning remain the same, there are some new considerations to consider when planning an in-person event today.
+While the basics of event management remain the same, there are some new considerations to consider when planning an in-person event today.
 We’ll explore those in today’s blog.

 Stay Up-to-Date with COVID Guidelines